Audiobooks

 • being cross-platform.

-• organising files in consistent manner
+• organizing files in a consistent manner

 • handling artwork and chapter markers pretty reliably.